 Due to the recent emergence of COVID-19 in 2020, the government has implemented new rules in order to provide additional support to SMSF Members.
 Members dealing with these adverse economic effects may be able to access their super on compassionate grounds in certain circumstances.
+For more information, see our COVID-19 Relief page here.

 The COVID-19 crisis has caused the following significant effects to SMSFs:

 COVID-19 has negatively impacted the account balance of the superannuation pension and annuity for many retirees.
 To assist retirees, the government has reduced the minimum annual payment required for account-based pensions by 50% in the 2019-20 and 2020-21 financial years.
+See their Covid FAQ here.

 Early access to superannuation